- Type: Home computer

 Released 1984: The “Plus/4” name refers to the four-application ROM resident office suite (word processor, spreadsheet, database, and graphing); it was billed as “the productivity computer with software built-in”.
 Internally, the Plus/4 shares the same basic architecture as the lower-end Commodore 16 and 116 models, and is able to use software and peripherals designed for them.
 It is not compatible with the well-established Commodore 64.
 The Plus/4 was the flagship computer of the 264-series.
 The Plus/4 had 64 KB of memory while the C16 and 116 had 16 KB.
 The Plus/4 had built-in software, whereas the others did not.

 According to what I’ve understood from Bil Herd, ex.
 Commodore hardware engineer.
 A new management at Commodore after the leader Jack Tramiel left the company in 1984, misunderstood the 264-series and the Commodore 116.
-The C116 that was ordered by Jack Tramiel before he left the company in 1984, was supposed to be a competitor for the marked segment of very cheap home computers, in the price range 75-100 USD.
-The new management ordered the Plus/4 to be developed and it first stepped on the C64 toes in price range and confused the marked.
+The Commodore 116 was the model ordered by Jack Tramiel before he left the company in 1984.
+It was meant to be a competitor for the marked segment of very cheap home computers that had emerged, in the price range 75-100 USD.
+The new management ordered the more expensive Plus/4 to be developed.
+When released, it stepped on the very successful Commodore 64’s toes in price range and confused the marked.
 It more or less landed on the Commodore 16 which was marketed and priced as something inbetween VIC20 and C64.

 My Commodore Plus/4 and repair